-Yogurt contains alive bacteria, such as acidophilus, which helps maintain the right balance of the normal yeast in your dog’s system.
+Yogurt contains alive bacteria, such as acidophilus.
+It helps maintain the right balance of the normal yeast in your dog’s system.
 If you want to apply it to the infection, dab a small bit of unflavored yogurt that has active strains of probiotic bacteria on the ear.

-You can also try having your dog eat yogurt: Put two tablespoons of UNFLAVORED yogurt to your dog by adding it to his food or giving him yogurt-based treats.
-This can be done even when your dog doesn’t have an ear infection as a preventive measure.
-(Note: While your dog might like the taste of flavored yogurt better – who doesn’t? – the sugar in the yogurt can actually make the yeast proliferate and make the problem worse, so be sure to use unflavored yogurt).
+You can also try having your dog eat yogurt.
+Put two tablespoons of UNFLAVORED yogurt to your dog by adding it to his food or giving him yogurt-based treats.
+As a preventive measure, feed it your dog even when an ear infection is not present.
+Your dog might like the taste of flavored yogurt better.
+The sugar in the yogurt can make the yeast proliferate and make the problem worse.
+Therefore, please be sure to use unflavored yogurt.